-'Cruel' to Deny Divorce to Partner in an Unhappy Marriage: Kerala HC
+‘Cruel’ to Deny Divorce to Partner in an Unhappy Marriage: Kerala HC

 Moreover, India does not have the concept of a “no-fault’ divorce” — when the petitioner does not have to prove the fault of their partner.
 “So the reason for seeking divorce needs to fall under one of the above categories [cruelty, desertion, etc.], and just the reason for irretrievable breakdown of marriage is not sufficient to file a petition seeking divorce,” Chethana added.

 In this instance, the law clearly notes the importance of noting the limitations of a legal tie.
-“If the parties cannot mend their ways, the law cannot remain oblivious to those who suffer in that relationship.”
+“If the parties cannot mend their ways, the law cannot remain oblivious to those who suffer in that relationship,” the court observed.